COVID-19 fraud is rapidly evolving. This page is frequently updated.

-Scammers are offering COVID-19 tests to Medicare beneficiaries in exchange for personal details, including Medicare information.
-However, the services are unapproved and illegitimate.
+Fraudsters are offering COVID-19 tests, HHS grants, and Medicare prescription cards in exchange for personal details, including Medicare information.
+However, these services are unapproved and illegitimate.

-These scammers use the coronavirus pandemic to benefit themselves, and beneficiaries face potential harms.
-The personal information collected can be used to fraudulently bill Federal health care programs and commit medical identity theft.
-If Medicare or Medicaid denies the claim for an unapproved test, the beneficiary could be responsible for the cost.
+These scammers use the coronavirus pandemic to benefit themselves, and beneficiaries face potential harm.
+The personal information collected can be used to fraudulently bill federal health care programs and commit medical identity theft.

-- Beneficiaries should be cautious of unsolicited requests for their Medicare or Medicaid numbers or personal/medical information.
+- Beneficiaries should be cautious of unsolicited requests for their personal, medical, and financial information.
 Medicare will not call beneficiaries to offer COVID-19 related products, services, or benefit review.

 - Do not respond to, or open hyperlinks in, text messages about COVID-19 from unknown individuals.

 - Ignore offers or advertisements for COVID-19 testing or treatments on social media sites.
-If you make an appointment for a COVID-19 test online, ensure the location is an actual testing site.
+If you make an appointment for a COVID-19 test online, make sure the location is an official testing site.